 Q5: Can you speak about performance measurement in a way that engages your colleagues?

-Performance Measurement Practitioners work with internal client teams to design and implement the organisation’s performance measurement system – they don’t do it on their own!
+Performance Measurement Leaders work with internal client teams to design and implement the organisation’s performance measurement system – they don’t do it on their own!
 So they must be able to engage their colleagues to commit to implementing the performance measurement process with them.

 You get a ‘yes’ to this quiz question if you have: